NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 The place and/or year of publication can be added in parentheses after the name.
 Example:
 National Library (Oslo, 1984).

-Language code should be specified.
-[ISO 639-3](https://www.iso.org/obp/ui/#iso:std:iso:639:-3:ed-1:v1:en) is used as the standard for indicating language when the `lang` attribute is applied.

 Explanation of *authority* information:
-- **Source:** The name of the authority file from which the value is taken, provided as a plain text string.
+- `source`: The name of the authority file from which the value is taken, provided as a plain text string.
-- **Code:** A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.
+- `code`: A unique identifier for the authority entry within the register, typically a numeric or alphanumeric code.
-- **URI:** A persistent link (URI) that points directly to the authority record from which the value is derived.
+- `URI`: A persistent link (URI) that points directly to the authority record from which the value is derived.

 **Example:**
 ```json